KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ### Run simulations and generate above visualizations:

-The phase_coh_freq() - function combines the class and visualiations from above to make simulation runs and analyse them. \
+The phase_coh_freq() - function combines the class and visualizations from above to make simulation runs and analyse them. \
 Additionally, the activity matrix for the first variable v is plotted as heatmap to be able to link the different visualization together.\
 Also, frequency analysis using the Fast Fourier Transform (FFT) is made for node activity and phase coherence measure.\
 Note that: the main use of phase_coh_freq() is to make simulation runs and analyse individual runs. \
-In comparison, the individual functions above can be used for sinlge model realizations/simulation runs.
+In comparison, the individual functions above can be used for single model realizations/simulation runs.

     number_simulation_runs = 3